KaysenWB/Drawing-Showcase/README.md

 # Drawing-Showcase
-Demonstrate the author's academic graphic abilities for PhD application.

 # Figure01
 PartE: Interpretable Generative Modeling of Vessel Trajectories for Multi-model Prediction and Risk Analysis in Restricted Waters.